 Behind the kitchen is a hallway lit with spotlights that travels to the dining region on the other side.

 The indoor dining location has a door that leads to an outside dining location at the back of the main building.
 This outdoor dining location is totally covered by the continued roofline and an massive outside fireplace keeps the space warm at evening.
-The 2 smaller sized zones of the property are both for sleeping.
+The two smaller sized zones of the property are both for sleeping.
 The first and middle one is the Master Suite total with a library on the view side that is accessible and divided by the breezeway that connects all 3 zones.
-The furthest section of the constructing at the far end of the breezeway is the guest accommodations comprises of 2 bedrooms and 2 bathroom
+The furthest section of the constructing at the far end of the breezeway is the guest accommodations comprises of two bedrooms and two bathroom